flutter/website/faq.md

 Any rendering, input or event handling, and so on, are delegated to the compiled Flutter and app code.
 This is similar to the way many game engines work.

-Debug mode builds use a Virtual Machine (VM) to run Dart code (hence the "debug" banner they show to remind people that they're slightly slower) in order to enable stateful hot reload.
+Debug mode builds use a virtual machine (VM) to run Dart code (hence the "debug" banner they show to remind people that they're slightly slower) in order to enable stateful hot reload.